bkcoleman1024/Telecom-Analysis/README.md

 ## Methods

-This project focuses on why a customer may choose to leave a telecommunications company.
-A certain amount of turnover is expected.
-There was an imbalance to the data.
-I used SMOTE to address this issue.
+The models were evaluated based on recall score and confusion matrices.
+A false negative could be more costly to the company if customer is predicted to stay but ends up leaving.

 ## Models

-There were four models that I used to test the training data, Logistic Regression, Decision Tree Classifier, Bagging Classifier, and Random Forest Classifier.
-The Decision Tree Classifier provided the best results.
+There were five models that I used to test the training data Logistic Regression
+K-nearest Neighbors
+Decision Tree
+Bagged Tree
+Random Forest

 ## Results

-The customers with the most service calls and total day charges are the ones most likely to leave.
-The turnover rate for this company was 15% on average.
-When the service calls increased the churn rated increased significantly.
+The Bagged Tree model provided the best results.
+When the holdout data was used the false negatives were down to 2.2%.
+This was down from 3% with the testing data.
+This was an improved from the baseline model, Logistic Regression.
+The confusion matrix for the Logistic Regression model shows that 4.6% of the predictions result in false negatives.

 ## Next Steps